timjogorman/RicherEventDescription/ms-amr.md

             :time (d3 / date-entity :weekday "Tuesday")))
 ```

-If this sentence were to be split into two sentence, our within-sentences would lose some of the information:
+If this sentence were to be split into two sentences, our within-sentences would lose some of the information that we had in the first:

-"The boy ran off to California.
-He arrived on Tuesday"

 ```
+"The boy ran off to California."
 (r2 / run-off-24
       :ARG0 (b3 / boy)
       :ARG2 (s / state :wiki "California" :name (n / name :op1 "California")))

+"He arrived on Tuesday"
 (a3 / arrive-01
       :ARG1 (h / he)
       :time (d3 / date-entity :weekday "Tuesday"))
 ```

-In that shift, you lose the knowledge that the :ARG0 of ```run-off-24``` and the :ARG1 of ```arrive-01``` are identical, getting only a "he".
-You also lose the knowledge of the destination that was arrived at.
-Re-capturing this kind of information leads to a guiding principle of this annotation: **we are making links across sentences that AMR would make within the same sentence**.
-This means that we need to recover specific information:
- - We need to recover that "boy" and "he" are the same; more generally, we need to link together variables that refer to the same thing.
- - We need to recover that the ```:ARG4``` (end point, destination) of arrive-01 is California; more generally, we need to link unfilled numbered arguments to their referents in other sentences.

-The third task -- marking set/member and part/whole relations -- will also be similar to within-sentence AMR intuitions.
-Imagine we had a single-sentence AMR that said:
+That simple difference causes us to lose a number of pieces of information.

+One thing lost is within-sentence coreference.
+In normal AMR, the "boy" and "he" both simply get linked to a single variable ```(b3 / boy)```, so that multiple mentions of that boy would simply get *reentrancies* using the variable ```b3```.
+Extending this to a document level means that we are doing *coreference*.

+A second thing lost are inferrable semantic roles.
+For example, in the original example, an annotator might infer that the destination of ```arrive-01``` is a knowable referent in context: California.
+In general, AMR annotators dealing with a single sentence will use *reentrancies* to mark every single numbered semantic role like this that they can discern in context.
+Extending this to a document level means that we are doing *implicit role resolution*.

+Finally, AMR will sometimes mark the relationships that hold between different objects when they are not identical, but related due to being members of a larger set or parts of a larger whole.
+For example, a single-sentence AMR for the following sentence might look as follows, with "include-91" capturing a set relationship showing that the individual cat "Mittens" is part of a set of 3 cats:
 ```
 "John had three cats, one of which was named Mittens" (h / have-03